 Perylene bisimides (PBIs, or perylene diimides, PDIs) and related molecules, such as naphthalene bisimides, form a fascinating class of compounds.
 When functionalised with suitable substituents, they can form gels, liquid crystals or be dried down to form amorphous thin films.
-The resulting materials can act as photoconductors, 1-6 with very long charge carrier lifetimes even in the presence of air, 3 as hydrogen evolution photocatalysts, 7-9 and battery electrolytes, 10 as well as materials that structurally respond to electrochemical reduction or illumination.
-12 All these properties arise from the interplay between their propensity to self-assemble and their rich redox and photochemistry.
+The resulting materials can act as photoconductors,1-6 with very long charge carrier lifetimes even in the presence of air,3 as hydrogen evolution photocatalysts,7-9 and battery electrolytes,10 as well as materials that structural respond to electrochemical reduction11 or illumination.12 All these properties arise from the interplay between their propensity to self-assemble and their rich redox and photochemistry.

-PBIs can be functionalised both at the imide nitrogen and at the bay carbon atoms, where the role of the functional groups is three-fold; to (i) improve the solubility of the PBI, (ii) directly modify the optical and redox properties of the PBI, and/or (iii) indirectly modify the optical and redox properties of the PBI by changing the structure in which it self-assembles.
+PBIs can be functionalised both at the imide nitrogen and at the bay carbon atoms, where the role of the functional groups is three-fold; to (i) improve the solubility of the PBI, (ii) directly modify the optical and redox properties of the PBI by changing the structure in which it self-assembles.
 Typically, long and branched alkyl chains are used as functional groups to improve the solubility in organic solvents and ionisable groups or oligo(ethylene oxide) chains to make the PBIs more water-soluble.
 The alkyl-chain functionalised PBIs can form organogels13-16 upon lowering the solution temperature or increasing the PBI concentration.
-PBIs functionalised with oligo(ethylene glycol) groups can form hydrogels upon mixing with water^{17,18} and PBIs functionalised with ionisable groups can form hydrogels^{2-6,12,19-22} upon neutralisation of the charge.
-Both organic and water-soluble functionalised PBIs have also reported to be able to form columnar liquid crystalline systems.
-23-29
+PBIs functionalised with oligo(ethylene glycol) groups can form hydrogels upon mixing with water17-18 and PBIs functionalised with ionisable groups can form hydrogels^{2-6, 12, 19-22} upon neutralisation of the charge.
+Both organic and watersoluble functionalised PBIs have also reported to be able to form columnar liquid crystalline systems.23-29

-PBIs derivatised with amino acids at the imide nitrogen positions, ^{2-6,12,21} can be easily prepared by reacting perylene-3,4,9,10-tetracarboxylic dianhydride with an amino acid at high temperature in the presence of imidazole, and are examples of PBIs functionalised with ionisable groups and the focus of this paper.
+PBIs derivatised with amino acids at the imide nitrogen positions,^{2-6, 12, 21} can be easily prepared by reacting perylene-3,4,9,10-tetracarboxylic dianhydride with an amino acid at high temperature with imidazole, and are examples of PBIs functionalised with ionisable groups and the focus of this paper.
 Such amino acid functionalised PBIs are soluble in water at high pH, when the terminal carboxylic groups are deprotonated, and can form hydrogels upon lowering the pH and hence neutralisation of the carboxylic groups.
-Previous work has shown that the UV-Vis spectra and physical
+Previous work has shown that the UV-Vis spectra and physical properties of the formed gel or dried down solution change with the exact amino acid group used.5-6